rwxd/tcpbutcher/README.md

 ## Usage

-The [Berkeley Packet Filter syntax](https://www.ibm.com/docs/en/qsip/7.4?topic=queries-berkeley-packet-filters) can be build with cli args or options.
+The [Berkeley Packet Filters syntax](https://www.ibm.com/docs/en/qsip/7.4?topic=queries-berkeley-packet-filters) can be build with cli args or options.
 When the interface cannot be found through the ip of `--host`, `--src` or `--dst`, then a `-i` or `--interface` option must be passed.